byuccl/ddr_rowhammer/beam-test/README.md

   * Try a remote reset via BSCAN
   * If this does not recover, issue a repower

+**Note**: If we get a system failure that requires a reset/reboot/repower, perform a GLUT readback first to capture the internal FF & BRAM state.
+This would allow us to examine the contents of the ROMs to see how many ROM bits have been upset and see if the ROMs caused a problem.
+We can shut off the clock during this GLUT readback so we don't have any changes.

 ### DDR FPGA Experiment

 In this experiment, the DDR is placed in the beam and the FPGA controller is shielded as best we can.